-In the craft brewing process, once the barley has been boiled to release sugar, the grains are considered ‘spent’ and traditionally provided as animal feed or disposed – 185 million KGs of brewery grains are disposed in Ontario every year.
+In the craft brewing process, once barley has been boiled to release sugar, the grains are considered ‘spent’ and disposed of.

 Barley is considered one of the healthiest cereal grains and has twice the amount of fibre and protein compared to standard wheat.